le-oasis/docker-airflow-spark/README.md

 ## Starting Services
 After running airflow-init & pulling the necessary images, you're ready to rock n roll.
-- Navigate to the `lakehouse` directory:
+- Navigate to the `docker` directory:
 - Run the following command to start the services:

 ~~~